 The Credit Union follows a risk-weighted asset calculation for credit and operational risk.
 Under this approach, credit unions are required to measure capital adequacy in accordance with instructions for determining risk-adjusted capital and risk-weighted assets, including off-balance sheet commitments.
 Based on the prescribed risk of each type of asset, a weighting of 0% to 1,250% is assigned.
 The ratio of regulatory capital to risk-weighted assets is calculated and compared to the standard outlined by CUDGC.
 Regulatory standards require credit unions to maintain a minimum total eligible capital to risk-weighted assets of 8%, a minimum tier 1 capital to risk-weighted assets of 6% and a minimum common equity tier 1 capital to risk-weighted assets of 4.5%.
 In addition to the minimum capital ratios, the Credit Union is required to hold a capital conservation buffer is designed to avoid breaches of the minimum capital ratios, the Credit Union is required to hold a capital conservation buffer of 2.5%.
-The capital conservation buffer of 2.5%.
-The capital conservation buffer is designed to avoid breaches of the minimum capital ratios, the Credit Union is required to hold a capital conservation buffer of 2.5%.
-The capital conservation buffer is designed to avoid breaches of the minimum capital ratios, the Credit Union is required to hold a capital conservation buffer of 2.5%.
-The capital conservation buffer of 2.5%.
+The capital conservation buffer is designed to avoid breaches of the minimum capital requirement.